MayorKingin/mediasurfv1/README.md

 # 🎨 Open License Media Search App

 A full-stack web application for searching and browsing open-license images using the [Openverse API](https://api.openverse.org/v1/).
 The app supports user authentication, search history tracking, media filtering, and is built with React and Supabase.
 It is containerized using Docker and includes basic test support with Jest.
+The web app is hosted on https://mediasurfv1.vercel.app/

 ---